History of Warner Bros. Pictures: Early Code era

 In 1937, the studio hired Midwestern radio announcer Ronald Reagan, who would eventually become the President of the United States.
 Although Reagan was initially a B-film actor, Warner Bros. was impressed by his performance in the final scene of Knute Rockne, All American, and agreed to pair him with Flynn in Santa Fe Trail (1940).
 Reagan then returned to B-films.
-After his performance in the studio's 1942 Kings Row, Warner decided to make Reagan a top star and signed him to a new contract, tripling his salary.
+After his performance in the studio's 1942 film Kings Row, Warner decided to make Reagan a top star and signed him to a new contract, tripling his salary.

 In 1936, Harry's daughter Doris read a copy of Margaret Mitchell's Gone with the Wind and was interested in making a film adaptation.
 Doris offered Mitchell $50,000 for screen rights.
 Jack vetoed the deal, realizing it would be an expensive production.

 Major Paramount star George Raft also eventually proved to be a problem for Jack.
 Warner had signed him in 1939, finally bringing the third top 1930s gangster actor into the Warners fold, knowing that he could carry any gangster picture when either Robinson or Cagney were on suspension.
 Raft had difficulty working with Bogart and refused to co-star with him.
 Eventually, Warner agreed to release Raft from his contract in 1943.
 After Raft had turned the role down, the studio gave Bogart the role of "Mad Dog" Roy Earle in the 1941 film High Sierra, which helped establish him as a top star.
 Following High Sierra and after Raft had once again turned the part down, Bogart was given the leading role in John Huston's successful 1941 remake of the studio's 1931 pre-Code film, The Maltese Falcon, based upon the Dashiell Hammett novel.